George Washington's Gristmill: Distillery

 Because there is no surviving example of eighteenth century distillery, the reconstruction of Washington's distillery required extensive archeological and documentary investigation before an authentic structure could be built.
 The archeological study began in 1997 and lasted until 2006.
 During the excavation archaeologists uncovered the distillery's stone foundation which is some thirty-six inches (900 mm) thick.
 Some of the original foundation stones are over twenty-four inches (600 mm) in diameter.
 The initial course of the sandstone superstructure was intact along the southern foundation, and was two feet (600 mm) thick.
 They discovered the location of five stills and boilers, and found many objects used in the distilling process along with fragments of domestic items such as teacups, drinking glasses and buttons.

 The distillery was reconstructed in 2007.
 To ensure an authentic reconstruction the wood was finished by hand and the construction used hand-made nails and hardware.
 There were some compromises necessary to comply with modern building codes and safety requirements.
 For example, the original structure's 30 by 75 foot (9 m by 23 m) footprint was extended by 15 ft in order to house an elevator and modern staircase for public use.

 The distillery has two floors with five large copper stills, mash tubs and a boiler that demonstrate the eighteenth-century distilling process.
 The building includes a storage cellar for whiskey barrels, an office, and two bedrooms where the site manager and his assistant would have lived.
 The building's floors are made of three different materials.
 A stone floor is used in the mashing area to reduce vibrations that can disturb the fermentation process.
 Around the boilers and under the staircase is a brick floor, and an elevated wooden floor around the stills.
 Wooden planks are used for flooring in the rest of the building.

+The original distillery was built to specifications provided by James Anderson, originally from Inverkeithing in Scotland and much of the correspondence between Washington and Anderson is recorded in the Library of Congress.
+The concept of building a distillery and entering into whisky production was suggested directly by Anderson and Washington's skepticism was notable in many letters.
+In the end, on advice from friends, he agreed to proceed with the plans as outlined by Anderson.
+The process is based on the Scottish distillation of Scotch Whisky but differs in that the spirit was not aged as Scotch is today.
+As a result, the Whisky tastes quite different.